reactjs/es.react.dev/content/docs/addons-test-utils.md

 });

 it('can render and update a counter', () => {
-  // Test first render and componentDidMount act(() => {
+  // Prueba la primer renderización y componentDidMount act(() => {
     ReactDOM.render(<Counter />, container);
   });